 Note 2: the effect of subclause (17) is that, in the event of an outbreak of SARS-CoV-2 at a care facility, an employee or contractor present during the outbreak must only work at that facility, and cannot be permitted to work at other care facilities.
-Such employees or contractors must wait a minimum period of 14 days and test negative for SARS-CoV-2, before moving from that care facility to commence work at another care facility.
+Such employees or contractors must wait a minimum period of 14 days from when they last worked a shift while a confirmed case was present at the facility and test negative for SARS-CoV-2, before moving from that care facility to commence work at another care facility.
+No. test is required if it has been 28 days or more since the employee or contractor last worked a shift while a confirmed case was present at the facility.